about the author

 Illinois Firearm Concealed Carry Act, 430 ILCS 66/ (“FCCA”)

 Section 5.
 Definitions.
-"Handgun" means any device which is designed to expel a projectile of projectiles by the action of an explosion, expansion of gas, or escape of gas this is designed to be held and fired by the use of a single hand.
+"Handgun" means any device which is designed to expel a projectile of projectiles by the action of an explosion, expansion of gas, or escape of gas that is designed to be held and fired by the use of a single hand.

 Section 15.
 Violations. (f) ...
 Except as otherwise provided in this subsection, nothing in this subsection prohibits the licensee from being subjected to penalties for violations other than those specified in this Act.